genaforvena/translator/README.md

 ## Note

-The first run may take longer as it downloads the necessary models and NLTK data.
+- The first run may take longer as it downloads the necessary models and NLTK data.
+- Enabling optional improvements will increase translation time and resource usage.

 ## Contributing

 Contributions to improve the script are welcome.
 Please feel free to submit a Pull Request.

-## License

-[Specify your license here, e.g., MIT, GPL, etc.]

-## Author

-[Your Name]

-## Acknowledgements

-This project uses the following open-source libraries:
-- PyTorch
-- Transformers
-- NLTK
-- chardet

-Special thanks to the developers of these libraries and the MarianMT model.